DSPaul/COMPASS/README.md

 ## :warning: Why am I getting a Windows Defender SmartScreen Warning when installing COMPASS?

 The COMPASS files are not digitally signed which results in these kinds of warnings.
 Signing code is expensive and not worth it with a small user base.
 If this project ever takes off and gains a large amount of users, I will look into this again.
 If you do not trust the executable, you can always build the code from source.
-You will need to install ghostscript seperatly if you want pdf thumbnails, as it is included in installer but not in the repo.

 ## :construction: Contributing